naichilab/UnityNaturalMCP/README.md

 ### Claude Code
 Clone the repository and use the following command to register an MCP server with ClaudeCode.

-Replace path/to with the path to the cloned stdio-to-streamable-http.
+Please replace path/to with the path to the cloned stdio-to-streamable-http.

 ```shell
 claude mcp add-json unity-natural-mcp -s project '{